 For more information about these two museums, read Museums of Harlingen: Early Rio Grande Valley to WWII.

-Best Things to do Outdoors in HarlingenA sub-tropical climate, with average winter lows in the 50s, means year-round outdoor activities. #travel #ustravel #harlingen Click To Tweet
+Outdoor Nature Activities in HarlingenA sub-tropical climate, with average winter lows in the 50s, means year-round outdoor activities. #travel #ustravel #harlingen Click To Tweet

 Harlingen Arroyo Colorado World Birding Center